 You usually have a scan before you start radiotherapy.
 Your doctor uses the scan to plan your treatment.

 The position that you are in for this scan is the same position that you will be in for your treatment.
 Let a member of the team know if you are struggling to maintain this position, as it can be more difficult to change once the scan has been completed.

-During the planning session, the radiographers make small permanent tattoo marks on your skin.
+During the planning session, the therapy radiographers make small permanent tattoo marks on your skin.
 They use these to make sure all your treatments are accurate.

 Having external radiotherapy treatment

 To have treatment you lie on a radiotherapy couch in the same position that you were in when your treatment was planned.
 The therapy radiographers help you to get into the right position and put on any moulds that you might need.